-Pre-majors often want to know, "What job can I get with an HSOC or STSC major?"
+"What job can I get with an HSOC or STSC major?"
+Our answer is

 Our interdisciplinary programs provide the knowledge and skills needed for a rapidly changing and interconnected world.
 With a strong understanding of the relationship between different sectors and disciplines, backed up by critical thinking, strong writing, research and speaking skills, our students have a wide variety of options after graduation with an STSC or and HSOC major, including health- and science-based positions, consulting, finance, public policy, and non-profit work.
 Many of our students go on to graduate school within a few years of graduation, in medicine, law, public health, and business.
 Our undergraduates also benefit from a wide network of alumni.

-2) Job and internship searching consists of doing lots of little jobs, its not one big thing.
+2) Remember that searching for internships and jobs consists of doing lots of little jobs, its not one big thing.
 Don't expect yourself to know how do to this (you learn by doing it) and also get lots of help along the way.

 Components of Job Hunting

+3) Draft cover letters.
 The cover letter is the bridge to the organization between your resume and the organization.
 Think of the cover letter as a flashlight that you use to highlight the parts of your resume that you really want the organization to pay attention to.
 Get help from Career Services in editing your basic cover letter

 When you write a cover letter